kyma-project/kyma/docs/service-catalog/13-02-gcp-broker.md

 type: Service Brokers
 ---

->**NOTE:** This addon is not available by default in Kyma.
-To enable this addon add proper AddonsConfiguration as describe [here](#enable-gcp-service-broker).
+>**NOTE:** This addon is in the preview mode and is not available in Kyma by default.
+To enable it, add a proper AddonsConfiguration as described [here](#enable-gcp-service-broker).

-The Google Cloud Platform Service Broker is an open-source, [Open Service Broker](https://www.openservicebrokerapi.org/)-compatible API server that provisions managed services in the Google Cloud Platform public cloud.
-Kyma provides Namespace-scoped Google Cloud Platform Service Broker.
-In each Namespace, you can configure the Google Cloud Platform Service Broker against different subscriptions.
-Install the Google Cloud Platform Service Broker by provisioning the **Google Cloud Platform Service Broker** class provided by the Helm Broker.
+The Google Cloud Platform (GCP) Service Broker is an open-source, [Open Service Broker](https://www.openservicebrokerapi.org/)-compatible API server that provisions managed services in the Google Cloud Platform public cloud.
+Kyma provides Namespace-scoped GCP Service Broker.
+In each Namespace, you can configure the GCP Service Broker against different subscriptions.
+Install the GCP Service Broker by provisioning the **Google Cloud Platform Service Broker** class provided by the Helm Broker.

 ![gcp broker class](./assets/gcp-class.png)

-Once you provision the **Google Cloud Platform Service Broker** class, the Google Cloud Platform Service Broker classes are available in the Service Catalog view in a given Namespace.
+Once you provision the **Google Cloud Platform Service Broker** class, the GCP Service Broker classes are available in the **Service Catalog** view in a given Namespace.
-The Google Cloud Platform Service Broker provides these Service Classes to use with the Service Catalog:
+The GCP Service Broker provides these Service Classes to use with the Service Catalog:

 * Google BigQuery
 * Google BigTable